Saibot393/perceptive/README.md

 - Auto stealth behaviour: to set which perception DC values should be set when a stealth roll is detected
 - Apply system stealth effect(s): to automatically apply the systems stealth effects
 - [EXPERIMENTAL!]
 Use Perceptive stealth: to activate this feature
+- Perceptive stealthing friendlies visible to allow friendly tokens that use Perceptives stealth to still be visible
+- Sync Perceptive stealth removel to automatically remove applied stealth effects when Perceptives stealth effect is removed and vice versa
 - Custom stealth effects: to automatically apply custom stealth effects
 - Reset spotted on token movement by default: to reset the spotters of moving tokens
 - Illumination perception DC modifiers: to add a perception DC modifier based on the light level of a token